-The Neuroscience Program at Carthage encompasses issues such as the molecular and cellular basis of neuronal function, nervous system structure, neural correlates of behavior, and mechanisms of nervous system disorders.
+The Neuroscience Department at Carthage encompasses issues such as the molecular and cellular basis of neuronal function, nervous system structure, neural correlates of behavior, and mechanisms of nervous system disorders.
 Scroll down to read descriptions of the neuroscience courses offered at Carthage, or click on the following links for additional resources.

 - Carthage eLearning for current students